arommers/get_next_line/README.md

   reading from the standard input.
 - Please note that the returned line should include the terminating \n character, except if the end of file was reached and does not end with a \n character.
+- Because you will have to read files in get_next_line(), add this option to your compiler call: -D BUFFER_SIZE=n
+  It will define the buffer size for read().
+- We consider that get_next_line() has an undefined behavior if the file pointed to by the file descriptor changed since the last call whereas read() didn’t reach the end of file.
+- We also consider that get_next_line() has an undefined behavior when reading a binary file.
+However, you can implement a logical way to handle this behavior if you want to.